MicrosoftDocs/microsoft-365-docs/microsoft-365/knowledge/sharepoint-taxonomy.md

 ### View the status for multiple terms in a term set

-1. On the **Term store** page, search for and select the term set you want to view the status of.
+1. On the **Term store** page, search for and select the term set for which you want to view the status.
 2. On the term page, select the **Usage settings** tab.
     - In the **Create topics from terms** section, you can see the percentage of terms that have created new topics so far and the total number of requests.
 3. Select **View all requests**.